konsou/konso.codes/index.md

 # Konso would like to work for your company.
-## I like programming.
+## I'm a professional problem solver.
+I like programming.
 I've done and learned all kinds of stuff.
 Hire me.

 ![konso's face](images/face-circle-cropped-400.png "konso's face")